Dasht-i-Leili massacre: Siege of Kunduz and Taliban surrender

+Prisoner transports and massacres

 In late 2001, Carlotta Gall, Jamie Doran and Newsweek began reporting rumors that Dostum's forces, who were fighting the Taliban alongside the US Special Forces, intentionally suffocated as many as 2,000 Taliban prisoners in container trucks in an incident that has become known as the Dasht-i-Leili massacre.

 The first allegations that dozens of prisoners had suffocated in the containers appeared in a December 2001 article in The New York Times.
 A 2002 documentary named Afghan Massacre: The Convoy of Death by Jamie Doran produced testimony from eyewitnesses alleging hundreds or even thousands of prisoners had died, either during transport in the containers or being shot and dumped in the Dasht-i-Leili desert after arriving at the hopelessly overcrowded Sheberghan prison.
 Witnesses presented in the documentary also alleged that wounded and unconscious survivors of the container transports had been executed in the desert in the presence of U.S. soldiers.
 Doran's documentary, which was viewed by the European and German parliaments, caused widespread concern in Europe and among human rights advocates.
 It was not reported on in the United States mass media.